armory/documentation/docs/2. user guide/pipelines.md

 ### Hanging or Timed Out Pipelines

 A lot of the time pipelines hang because of a misconfigured stage.
-Most commonly when a server group does not complete its deploy because the deployed instances never pass the healthcheck.
+This is a common occurrence when a server group does not complete its deploy because the deployed instances never pass the healthcheck.
 This happens both when the healthcheck is misconfigured and/or when the image doesn't bake as expected.
 These two areas should be investigated first.
 For more information you can see the troubleshooting topic in the [deployment guide](deploying.md).